 We then use signal-handlers and error-handlers on the application processes to catch an application crash.
-These handler routines notify the communication system that a "panik" signal needs to be raised, which is forwarded to the root of the TBON.
+These handler routines notify the communication system that a "panic" signal needs to be raised, which is forwarded to the root of the TBON.
 The root then broadcasts a "complete-analysis" signal downwards in the tree.
 When nodes receive this signal they must receive all available incoming events, process them and then finish their execution.

+The use of an alternative communication medium (shared-memory) along with the use of immediate communication ensures that we can transfer all event information for error situations where some processes hang in blocking communication calls.
+However, communicating towards application processes that hang is challenging.
+Thus, the shutdown of such processes will be controlled by their responsible tool process.
 GTI's flexibility in its communication protocol and timing allow various platform dependent strategies for application crash handling.
 The use of shared-memory between the application layer and the first tool layer appears to be a most promising and portable selection.

-4.1.6 Expected Impact and Limitations
+3.1.6 Expected Impact and Limitations